 Dog stomach gurgling is known officially as borborygmus (pronounced bor-bor-rig-mus).
 As Nicole LaForest, LVT, explains, “Borborygmus is a gurgling or rumbling noise that occurs when fluid or gas passes throughout the intestines.

 Gas is supposed to travel through different parts of the intestines (that’s how it gets out, after all!).
-But when borborygmi is exceptionally loud or obvious, it might be an indicator of discomfort.
+But when borborygmi is exceptionally loud or obvious, it might indicate discomfort.

 “It is one of those symptoms that can mean anything from trapped wind — totally harmless — to a twisted stomach (GDV) — totally deadly,” says Dr. Dave Nicol, BVMS Cert MGMT of Roundwood Vets.
 “But usually it is a sign that something has upset the stomach and is leading to more gas being produced or the intestines moving food along more quickly to get it out as fast as possible.”

-Dog stomach gurgling can signify several different things, which can range from the harmless and totally normal to a severe illness or complication.
+Dog stomach gurgling can signify several different things.
+These can range from the harmless and totally normal to a severe illness or complication.

 “If your pet has recently had surgery or received anesthesia, stomach gurgling may be indicative of his intestines becoming mobile and responsive to the (lack thereof) drugs,” LaForest continues.

 What to do about dog stomach gurgling — if it’s normal

 Can you hear your dog’s stomach gurgling?
 The sound you are hearing might signify an upset stomach.
 Luckily, if it’s all that is, there are a few things you can do to help alleviate the discomfort.